appcelerator-archive/qe-appium/README.md

 1. For the monkeyjunk test app, you will need to generate a new `tiapp.xml` with `appc new` and replace the test app's [tiapp.xml](./monkeyjunk/tiapp.xml).

   **Notes:**
-  - Make sure to include the ti.cloud and ti.cloudpush module in the tiapp.xml.
+  - Make sure to include the `ti.cloud` and `ti.cloudpush` module in the `tiapp.xml`.
   - The app assumes that you are properly setup for push notification (i.e. sender id, server key, registered on 360 dashboard).

-2. Only build (don't run) the monkeyjunk app for Android device e.g: `appc run -p android -T device --build-only`
+2. Only build (don't run) the monkeyjunk app for Android device e.g: `appc run -p android -T device --build-only`.

-3. Connect your Android device to your machine
+3. Connect your Android device to your machine.

 4. In `test/android_push_test.js` on lines [83-87](./test/android_push_test.js#L83-L87), specify the device name (from `adb devices`), Android version on device, `.apk` generated from the previous step, app package (app id), and app activity e.g:
 ```